itchysnake/itchysnake/README.md

     * an insurance provider who settles claims quickly and quietly (coming soon).
     </br>
     </br>
     I'm both a solutions architect, and an in-the-trenches developer.
-I like solving complex problems, and want to do work which means something to <i>everyone</i>!
 Currently studying in 🇪🇸 and am the proud co-founder of <a href="https://github.com/genex-tech">@genex</a>.
   </p>
 </samp>